Gizra/biblio/README.txt

 The lists can be sorted, filtered and ordered in many different ways.

-See liiscience.org for a live example.

 Requirements:
 =============
 Drupal 4.7.x.
 (There is a separate version for Drupal 4.6.x available).

-The domxml php extension must be enabled in order to import or export XML files.

 Installation: